FeintRabbit/JavaScript-Tutorial/README.md

 - Event delegation - avoiding event delegation for the buttons, by adding event listeners as they are added to the DOM
 - JSON stringify & parse, CRUD values in local storage
 - minor use of filter & map

+## OOP Projects

+Project 2 (Gallery)

+- 'this' for event listeners on a class.
+Directing 'this' within a callback function.
+Two methods;
+  - '.bind(this)' - bind the whole callback function codeblock to 'this' (of the class)
+  - 'let self = this;' - declare a variable 'self' on the class which refs the class 'this', then use in place of 'this' within the callback, negating the need for 'this'.